 Historically, construction waste such as bricks, rubble, cement, plasterboard and other building waste is hard to dispose of, both for businesses and those completing smaller scale at-home DIY projects.
 This is partly due to the weights and quantities involved; this type of waste tends to be heavy and difficult to transport, and many local household waste recycling centres have placed restrictions on the amount of building waste you can tip there.
 Additionally, wastes such as plasterboard and cement need to be treated separately and carefully in order to ensure they remain inert and do not become hazardous.

-According to the Environment Agency around 20 million tonnes of construction, demolition and excavation (CD&E) waste was sent to landfill in 2010.
-At the end of 2011 CD&E waste was the largest contributing waste type in illegal waste sites.
 Here at HIPPO we know how important it is to plan for disposal before starting your project, so check out our helpful pointers below.

 Where do I start when disposing of rubble and building waste?